xiaohunqupo/userver/scripts/docs/en/userver/tutorial/postgres_service.md

 Postgres driver in userver implicitly works with prepared statements.
 For the first time you execute the query a prepared statement is created.
 Executing the query next time would result in only sending the arguments for the already created prepared statement.

 You could pass strings as queries, just like we done in constructor of KeyValue.
 Also queries could be stored in variables along with query names and reused across the functions.
 Name of the query could be used in dynamic configs to set the execution timeouts (see @ref POSTGRES_QUERIES_COMMAND_CONTROL).
+You can ease query definition by using @ref scripts/docs/en/userver/sql_files.md.

 @snippet samples/postgres_service/postgres_service.cpp  Postgres service sample - GetValue